 - The signature style in all these photographs are very intriguing and definitely makes me feel something

-- Composition is stellar and makes me go in awe at every single photograph here
+- The compositions are stellar and makes me go in awe at every single photograph here

 - Low light photography is no easy game and Donald G.Jean proves that he is one of the finest contemporary artists here.